loklaan/agoraphinstify/README.md

 Tests are written with BDD Jasmine framework. `jasmine-node` runs server side unit tests, `karma` runs client side unit tests on available browsers and `protractor` runs end to end tests with WebDriver.

+Replace API keys in the `config.js` with your own, if required.

 ## License

 [The MIT License (MIT)](http://opensource.org/licenses/MIT)